I am Full Professor at the School of Engineering of the University of Bologna.

 The IoT is a complex paradigm comprising several processes: Sensing, Transmission, Storage, Processing, Decision and Action.
-It includes therefore components like Things (typically, embedded devices), Networks, Cloud, Big Data Analytics, Applications and Services.
+It includes components like Things (often, embedded devices), Networks, Cloud, Big Data Analytics, Applications and Services.

-You can not study the IoT without selecting an application area.
+You can not study the IoT without selecting an application/business area.
 Those of larger interest to us are Smart Cities and Buildings, Industry 4.0, Precision Agriculture, Environmental Monitoring.